4.4 Pro Forma Adjustments

 -

-Transaction expenses reflected in the historical period — Any costs that were reflected in the historical income statement periods presented should remain as presented (i.e., pro forma adjustments should not eliminate or move such costs to another period).
+Transaction expenses reflected in the historical period — Any costs that were reflected in the historical income statement periods presented should remain as presented (i.e., transaction accounting adjustments should not eliminate or move such costs to another period).

 -

-Transaction costs incurred in periods after the historical financial statement periods presented — No pro forma adjustments are needed for transaction costs incurred by the acquiree in periods after the historical financial statement periods presented.
+Transaction costs incurred in periods after the historical financial statement periods presented — No transaction accounting adjustments are needed for transaction costs incurred by the acquiree in periods after the historical financial statement periods presented.
 This is because the pro forma financial information is intended to present the registrant’s accounting for the transaction, which does not include the acquiree’s transaction costs.

 For transaction costs applicable to the registrant, the staff indicated the following:-

-Transaction expenses reflected in the historical period — Any costs that were reflected in the historical income statement periods presented should remain as presented (i.e., pro forma adjustments should not eliminate or move such costs to another period).
+Transaction expenses reflected in the historical period — Any costs that were reflected in the historical income statement periods presented should remain as presented (i.e., transaction accounting adjustments should not eliminate or move such costs to another period).

 -

-Transaction costs incurred in periods after the historical financial statement periods presented — These costs should be included as a pro forma adjustment to transaction expenses in the pro forma income statement as if the transaction occurred at the beginning of the fiscal year presented (i.e., in the annual financial statement period presented).
+Transaction costs incurred in periods after the historical financial statement periods presented — Transaction accounting adjustments should be made in the pro forma income statement to reflect the accounting for such costs provided that such adjustments were made at the beginning of the fiscal year presented (i.e., in the annual pro forma income statement period presented).

-Connecting the DotsWhile the SEC staff did not directly address expected transaction costs not yet incurred by the registrant, we believe that such costs should be estimated and included as pro forma adjustments to transaction expenses in the pro forma income statement as if the transaction occurred at the beginning of the fiscal year presented (i.e., in the annual financial statement period presented).Registrants should also include on the pro forma balance sheet transaction costs that are not reflected in the historical financial statements presented (i.e., costs incurred after the periods presented and expected costs that have not yet been incurred) as pro forma adjustments to accrued expenses and retained earnings.
-Since transaction costs are generally nonrecurring, registrants should disclose that fact in the notes. -
+Transaction costs expected but not yet incurred — At the 2022 AICPA & CIMA Conference on Current SEC and PCAOB Developments, the SEC staff did not directly address expected transaction costs not yet incurred by the registrant.
+However, we believe that such costs should be estimated and included as transaction accounting adjustments in the pro forma income statement provided that such adjustments were made as of the beginning of the fiscal year presented (i.e., in the annual pro forma income statement period presented).Registrants should also include on the pro forma balance sheet transaction costs that are not reflected in the historical financial statements presented (i.e., costs incurred after the pro forma balance sheet date and expected costs that have not yet been incurred) as pro forma transaction accounting adjustments to accrued expenses and retained earnings.
+Since transaction costs are generally nonrecurring, registrants should disclose that fact in the notes.

 4.4.2.1.2 Tax Effect of Pro Forma Adjustments